 How Does Visa Sponsorship Work?

-Visa sponsorship involves several key steps:
+Visa sponsorship typically involves the following key steps:

 - First, an employer must make a job offer to the foreign national.